Parliamentary.ai

 Modified Vehicle Duty

-The bill amends the Vehicle Excise and Registration Act 1994 to ensure that changes to a vehicle's status (e.g., modifications affecting CO2 emissions) after initial registration are correctly reflected in its duty calculation.
+The bill amends the Vehicle Excise and Registration Act 1994 to ensure that changes to a vehicle's CO2 emissions after its initial registration will be considered when calculating its duty.

-The consultation, to be completed within a year of the bill passing, will involve vehicle manufacturers, environmental and consumer groups, relevant public bodies and others deemed appropriate by the Secretary of State.
-A report detailing the consultation's findings and recommendations will then be presented to Parliament.
+The consultation will involve vehicle manufacturers, environmental groups, consumer groups, relevant public bodies, and other relevant stakeholders.
+A report summarizing the consultation's results and recommendations for implementing the trading scheme and road usage duty will be presented to Parliament.

 Government Spending